One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 6 – Remove front left / right side upright

-Remove the AIRBAG symbol with the thinnest possible plastic tool, levering it out by applying pressure to the shapes (see arrows).
+Remove the AIRBAG symbol using the thinnest possible plastic tools.
+Lever it by applying pressure to the shapes (see arrows).

 7 – Remove left/right center upright